-Fires in the west, storms in the east, and record temperatures from one coast to the other—the U.S. seems to be experiencing the worst of Mother Nature this summer.
-America’s small brewers are working hard to support their communities affected by such extremes while worrying about their own wellbeing and livelihoods.
+Fires in the west, storms in the east and record temperatures from one coast to the other—the U.S. seems to be experiencing the worst of Mother Nature this summer.
+America’s small brewers are working hard to support their communities affected by such extremes while worrying about their own wellbeing and livelihood.

 The Waldo Canyon Fire in Colorado Springs, Colo., quickly became the most destructive wild fire in Colorado history, and is just one of dozens of fires burning across the Western U.S. Trinity Brewing Company’s Jason Yester chronicled the blaze through pictures and updates on Facebook.
 While the brewery was not damaged, it was evacuated for a time and fire has devastated the entire surrounding community.
 We caught up with Jason for a first-hand account of the fire and an update on how the community and brewery are doing now.

 Saturday, June 23